Cassie Mogilner Holmes

 Cassie Mogilner Holmes (born February 2, 1980) is a professor of marketing and behavioral decision making at UCLA Anderson School of Management and author of Happier Hour.
-Best known for her research on time and happiness. (e.g. time salience, age, ways to spend time, present focus, temporal distance, and time affluence).
+She is best known for her research on time and happiness. (e.g. time salience, age, ways to spend time, present focus, temporal distance, and time affluence).

 Early life and education

 Mogilner Holmes grew up in San Diego, California, where she attended La Jolla Country Day School.
 For several years during elementary school, she and her family lived in London, where she attended the American School in London.
+She gave birth to her first son in 1999, and her second son in 2001.
 She earned her Bachelor of Arts in psychology in 2002 from Columbia University.
 In 2004, Mogilner Holmes began graduate work at Stanford Graduate School of Business studying under Jennifer Aaker, earning a Ph.D. in marketing in 2009.
-At Stanford GBS, she received the Jaedicke Award in 2004, and was chosen as the AMA-Sheth Foundation Doctoral Consortium Fellow in 2008.
+At Stanford GSB, she received the Jaedicke Award in 2004, and was chosen as the AMA-Sheth Foundation Doctoral Consortium Fellow in 2008.